michaeldavidjohnson/audioProcessing/README.md

 # audioProcessing
-A collection of mini projects for OBS streaming.
+A collection of mini acoustic processing projects for OBS streaming.